Keep the Trail Access info current...

 Select items to indicate features found along the trail.

 Waterfalls & Lakes

 Goldfields & Mining

-Barokee to Native Dog Creek walk is a 9km, grade 4 One Way hike located in the Cathedral Rock National Park, NSW.
+Barokee to Native Dog Creek walk is a 9km, grade 4 one way hike, located in the Cathedral Rock National Park, New South Wales.
 The hike should take approximately 5hrs to complete.

 Barokee to Native Dog Creek walk links Cathedral Rock National Park’s two campgrounds and takes in Woolpack Rocks and Cathedral Rock.
 The track follows the Snowy Range and is a moderate grade apart from when you climb the rock features.

 The track passes through subalpine woodland, open forest, heath and boulder fields.
 For birdwatchers there is no better track; woodland birds are plentiful here and you’re likely to see honeyeaters, pardalotes, robins, treekeepers, rosellas and lorikeets.
 Wedge-tailed eagles often circle the granite tors.
 Be sure to bring your binoculars.